While doing a Wire Transfer abroad, you might have come across the terms “Intermediary Charge” and “Beneficiary Bank Charge”.

 As per the SWIFT Standard field 71A “Details of Charges”, there are 3 ways to pay the Intermediary Bank Fees.

-- OUR – If “OUR” is indicated in the SWIFT payment message, it means the sender will be pre-paying the service charge levied by the sender’s bank and the fee of the intermediary bank(s).
-The intermediary fee (Usually US$ 30) will also be collected by the sender’s bank and it’ll be the one responsible for settling the intermediary fees with the 3rd party banks.
+- OUR – If “OUR” is indicated in the SWIFT payment message, it means the sender will be pre-paying the fee of the intermediary bank(s).
+The intermediary fee (Usually US$ 15-30) will be collected by the sender’s bank and it’ll be the one responsible for settling the intermediary fees with the 3rd party banks.
 The intermediary banks won’t collect their fees from the amount being transferred.
 It’ll be deposited as it is to the beneficiary account.
-However, there is a drawback of using “OUR” Under the SWIFT network, it’s not possible to know beforehand who the intermediary bank(s) will be and how much will be the charge.
+However, there is a drawback of using “OUR”.
+Under the SWIFT network, it’s not possible to know beforehand who the intermediary bank(s) will be and how much will be the charge.
 Usually, for transfers below US$ 1,000, the intermediary fees are commonly in the range of US$ 10-15.
 In fact, sometimes there won’t be any intermediary charges also.
-In such a case, if the sender opts for “OUR” and pre-pays the intermediary bank fees to the sending bank (US$ 30), sometimes those funds may be underutilized or not used at all.
+In such a case, if the sender opts for “OUR” and pre-pays the intermediary bank fees to the sending bank (US$ 15-30), sometimes those funds may be underutilized or not used at all.
 Whatever balance of this amount is remaining the sending bank will pocket it.

-- BEN – “BEN” refers to beneficiary bearing the cost of both sending bank’s service charge and intermediary fees.
-For example: When sending 10,000 USD abroad, say sending bank’s service charge is $10 and intermediary fees are $30.Sending bank will collect $10 and the intermediary bank will collect their fees $30 from the amount being sent.
-Finally, only $9,960 will be credited to the beneficiary account abroad.
+- BEN – “BEN” refers to the beneficiary bearing the cost of both intermediary fees.
+For example: When sending 10,000 USD abroad, say intermediary bank charge is $15.
+The intermediary bank will collect their fees of $15 from the amount being sent.
+Finally, $9,985 will be credited to the beneficiary account abroad.

-In case of personal payments to say your loved ones abroad like son or daughter studying there or relatives, we always recommend using “BEN”.
+In case of personal transfers to say your loved ones abroad like son or daughter studying there or relatives, we always recommend using “BEN”.

-Customers can add the sending bank’s service charge and intermediary bank charge on top of the amount being sent and do the transfer.
+Customers can add the intermediary bank charge and beneficiary bank charge on top of the amount being sent (to be on the safe side) and do the transfer.

-Now that you’ve got a deeper understanding regarding the nature of SWIFT transfers and the role of intermediaries, you might appreciate why intermediary bank charges are applied on money transfers abroad.
+Now that you’ve got a deeper understanding regarding the nature of SWIFT transfers and the role of intermediaries, you now know why intermediary bank charges are applied on money transfers abroad.

 Please feel free to add your comments or questions below.